Community Action Division Orange County Florida assistance programs.

 Funds for paying utility bills may be available from the Orange County Community Action Division.
 Not only can clients be directed to government benefits such as LIHEAP, but the non-profit may be able to assist too.

 LIHEAP is the main government resource.
 It provides both regular grants and crisis assistance.
 The focus is on seniors, families with children, and the disabled.
 For more information on these energy programs, the Community Action Division is at 2100 E Michigan Street, Orlando, FL 32806.
 Call 407-836-7429.
+Or families can find other Florida utility bill assistance programs.

 Employment programs in Orange County are for the unemployed and people seeking new skills.
 The Family Self-Sufficiency Program (or FSS) from Community Action Division was created to help low-income Orange County Florida with achieving economic independence and stability.
 What may be offered as part of this is tuition assistance for vocational or post-secondary training, information on job placement, and state certification that will enable residents to obtain the skills needed to both acquire and retain employment.
 Other services include referrals for employment; employability skills training; mentoring and career counseling; as well as other support services.
 407-836-9333.